Lapratomo24/travelgramers/README.md

 - The create page utilizes Summernote for 2 of the available fields for users to fill out.
 The page header can be seen at the top of the page, under which the recommended use of a square image is stated.
 The first field is the title field, which is followed by the django-provided browse button for users to upload an image.
 Then then afore-mentioned Summernote widgets are displayed in the form of, well, forms.
 The first form asks user to fill out the description of their travel experience, and the second asks for the main attractions users visited whilst traveling.
 At the bottom of the page, the submit and cancel buttons can be seen.

-<details><summary><b>Create</b></summary>

 ![Features](media/img/features/create.png)
-</details><br />

 - The update page is essentially an exact copy of the create page.
 Since the theme here is update, the title field and forms will have been pre-filled beforehand when a user created the initial post, as they can not be empty.
-The page header asks whether there is anything to update and the submit button from the create page is replace with an update button.
+The page header asks whether there is anything to update and the submit button from the create page is replaced with an update button.

 <details><summary><b>Update</b></summary>